HandBrake/HandBrake-docs/source/docs/en/latest/technical/video-codecs.markdown

     - Developed by Alliance for Open Media and the successor to VP9, is a free and open video codec.
     - Several different encoders are supported:
       - In software: SVT-AV1
-      - In hardware: Intel QuickSync
+      - In hardware: Intel QuickSync, Nvidia NVEnc, AMD VCN

 - VP9 (libvpx):